wandeg/search-matcher/README.md

 2. Choice of database - MongoDB was used because of the structure of the data.
 The use of a key-value storage was best suited for the json data.
 3. Choice of language - Python was used due to its usefulness in rapid prototyping and its ability to increase overall programmer productivity by reducing programmer time
 4. Choice of framework - Flask was used due to its light footprint and its extensibility since it's a micro-framework
+5. Use of Document Mapper - Mongoengine was used as an ODM for this project for its ability to aid in data modeling and its built in support for Flask